revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-9. How can I secure my EC2 instances?
+9. How can you secure your EC2 instances?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/simple%20(2).svg)